Easy Ways to Reuse Throwaways as Household Items

 Characteristics of throwaways that may limit their usability

-1) flimsy plastic that is not sturdy enough to hold food or drink
+1. Flimsy plastic is not sturdy enough to hold food or drink.

-2) narrow impressions in plastic that are hard to clean
+2. Narrow grooves and impressions in plastic containers are hard to clean.

 Use these items as paint pots in the art corner, or as containers to hold crayons and other craft materials.